zaza-op/Valorant-Match-Predictor/README.md

 Features were chosen based on feature combination script written, *(see notebooks/features2.ipynb)*.
 The script returns the top 5 feature combinations given all features passed in.

-Utilized the .shift(1) operation to not take into account the current match while training/testing, preventing data leakage.
+Used .shift(1) so features only use information **before** the current match while training/testing, preventing data leakage.

-More Feature details can be found in *notebooks/00_data_inspect.ipynb*
+More feature details can be found in *notebooks/00_data_inspect.ipynb*

 ---